NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Blink Drake.md

   - name: ""

   - name: "Practiced Transposition"
     desc: "  A blink drake gains greater effects from teleportation magic.
-It can teleport up to twice the usual range with its teleportation spells, and if an effect would cause the drake to teleport to a space not of the drake's choosing (including from its own _Blink_ spell), the drake can instead choose any valid space within range to appear, or choose not to teleport.
+It can teleport up to twice the usual range with its teleportation spells, and if an effect would cause the drake to teleport to a space not of the drake's choosing (including from its own _[[Spells/Flicker|Blink]]_ spell), the drake can instead choose any valid space within range to appear, or choose not to teleport.
 In order to subvert a foe's teleportation effect in this way, the drake must succeed at a counteract check with a counteract level of 6 and a counteract modifier of +20."

 abilities_mid:
   - name: ""